-4. Helicopter and Drones
+4. Helicopter and Multirotor

-The helicopter and drone take off area is in a shared discipline area to the north west of the compound access gate.
+The Helicopter and Multirotor take off area is in a shared discipline area to the north west of the compound access gate.
 It is shown in figure 4 below.
-There is a prep area inside the gate and a pilot stance and hover platform.
+There is a prep area inside the gate and a pilot stance and hover pad in the hovering area.

-- 1. All helicopter students practising to hover must be accompanied by an experienced helicopter pilot until they have passed the S.A.A Hovering Competence test. - 2.
-All helicopter students practising general flight must be accompanied by an experienced helicopter pilot until they have passed the S.A.A.
-Bronze test. - 3.
-Helicopter heads must be held securely at all times during start up. - 4.
-Drone / Multirotor flying should only take place in the designated helicopter/drone/control line area outside of the entrance gate. - 5.
-During use of the Helicopter and drone area it may be necessary at busy periods to provide a barrier to the active area outside the gate.
+- 1. All helicopter students practising to hover must be accompanied by an experienced helicopter pilot until they have passed the Helicopter S.A.A Bronze or BMFA A test or the SAA Hovering Competency test. - 2.
+All helicopter students practising general flight must be accompanied by an experienced helicopter pilot until they have passed the Helicopter S.A.A.
+Bronze or BMFA A test. - 3.
+When starting an IC powered helicopter the head must be held securely at all times.
+Once the engine is running, the engine idle speed must be low enough to ensure that the clutch does not engage when the head is released. - 4.
+Helicopter / Multirotor flying should only take place in the designated helicopter/Multirotor/control line area outside of the entrance gate.
+The Helicopter/Multirotor flying area is shown in figure 5 below by the green outline, the hovering area is shown in figure 4 and 5 by the blue outline. - 5.
+During use of the Helicopter and Multirotor area it may be necessary at busy periods to provide a barrier to the active area outside the gate.